openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

     all constants in any class file that lacks specialization anchors.)

-  - It is parametric over an anchor (the unique one) of kind `PARAM_Class`, but no other anchor.
+  - It is parametric over an anchor (the unique one) of kind `ANCHOR_Class`, but no other anchor.
 Such a constant may be called "class-variant", relative to the class or interface defined by the `class` file.

-  - It is parametric over a single anchor of kind `PARAM_MethodOnly`.
+  - It is parametric over a single anchor of kind `ANCHOR_MethodOnly`.
 Such a constant may be called "method-variant", in every method which refers to it via its `Parametric` attribute (§4.6).

-  - It is parametric over an anchor of kind `PARAM_MethodAndClass`, as well as over the anchor of kind `PARAM_Class`.
+  - It is parametric over an anchor of kind `ANCHOR_MethodAndClass`, as well as over the anchor of kind `ANCHOR_Class`.
 Such a constant may be called "doubly-variant" or "bi-variant", in every method which refers to it via its `Parametric` attribute (§4.6).
-    For such a constant we say that its `PARAM_MethodAndClass` anchor is the "inner" or "more specific" anchor and the `PARAM_Class` it depends on is the "outer" or "less specific" anchor".
+    For such a constant we say that its `ANCHOR_MethodAndClass` anchor is the "inner" or "more specific" anchor and the `ANCHOR_Class` it depends on is the "outer" or "less specific" anchor".

 If two constants are variant in common over exactly one anchor, we say